CLI Overview

 Command groups

-Section titled “Command groups”Commands are organized into three groups.
+Section titled “Command groups”Commands are organized into six groups.

 |---|---|